ddlee-cn/MuLUT/README.md

 2023.03 Extended version of MuLUT is available on [arxiv](https://arxiv.org/abs/2303.14506).

 2023.02 Our new work, [Learning Resampling Function(LeRF)](https://lerf.pages.dev), is accepted by CVPR 2023.
+LeRF makes up for the regrets of MuLUT on replacing interpolation methods via achiving continuous resampling.

 2022.10 MuLUT is open sourced.